Clinics for Interstitial Lung Disease (ILD)

 What to Expect On Your Visit

-Once you or your loved one visit with us at the Clinic for Interstitial Lung Disease (ILD), you should expect a thorough and detailed approach to patient care as you tell your story.
+Once you or your loved one visit with us, you should expect a thorough and detailed approach to patient care as you tell your story.
 Our doctors will ask deep interview questions about many aspects of your life to uncover what may contribute to the disease process.
 We will also conduct comprehensive tests and extensive evaluations, which may involve multidisciplinary cooperation (meaning discussion and collaboration with other physicians and experts) to help us know and understand what’s exactly going on inside your lungs.
 Expect a thoughtful and compassionate approach to your treatment, and be assured that we will be your partner in fighting this disease.

 Together with our partners at Memorial Hermann Hospital – Texas Medical Center (TMC), our Lung Transplant Program provides the potential for a final cure: a comprehensive evaluation and assessment if your particular interstitial lung disease (ILD) progresses beyond the point that medicines do not work anymore.
 In this case, a team of medical experts will then determine if a lung transplant is the best course of treatment for you or your loved one.

-For more information on our Clinics for Sarcoidosis, click here.
+For more information on our Sarcoidosis Program, click here.

 Meet Our Physicians

-The physicians who are leading the Clinic for Interstitial Lung Disease (ILD) at UT Physicians are Dr. Rodeo Abrencillo, Dr. Soma Jyothula and Dr. Mira-Avendano.
+The physicians who are leading the UTHealth Houston Interstitial Lung Disease Program at UT Physicians are Dr. Rodeo Abrencillo, and Dr. Mira-Avendano.

 Dr. Abrencillo is Assistant Professor of Medicine in the Divisions of Pulmonary & Critical Care Medicine Divisions at McGovern Medical School at The University of Texas Health Science Center at Houston and is currently serving as the Medical Director of the Pulmonary Fibrosis Foundation Clinical Care Center in Houston.
 His specific area of interest is idiopathic pulmonary fibrosis (IPF) and connective tissue disease related-interstitial lung disease.